Your Willamette ID, also called the Compass Card, helps you do many things on campus.

 Oregon State ID

-It is recommended that you get an Oregon State ID because you don't have to carry your passport around and be afraid to lose it.
+It is recommended that you get an Oregon State ID if you will be at WU longer than a year because you don't have to carry your passport around and be afraid to lose it.
 Banks, landlords, healthcare providers, etc. often ask for identification.
 Oregonians and other U.S. residents typically use a driver's license.
-Because it is issued by the same agency as a driver's license, the Oregon ID card will be recognized as a valid item for identification.
+Because it is issued by the same agency as a driver's license, the Oregon ID card is recognized as a valid item for identification.